microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytas.md

 # Proposal Summary Form: Y Transparent Ascender

-This proposal summary describes a proposed X Transparent Ascender axis as part of a proposed system of parametric and optical axes.
+This proposal summary describes a proposed Y Transparent Ascender axis as part of a proposed system of parametric and optical axes.

 ## Adminstrative Information